grodansparadis/vscp-doc-spec/class2.level1.error.md

-# Class=508 (0x01FC) - Error
+# Class=1020 (0x03FC) - Class2 Level I Error

-    CLASS1.ERROR
+    CLASS2.LEVEL1.ERROR

 ## Description

-Error reporting functionality that follow the errors defined in the [vscp.h](https://github.com/grodansparadis/vscp_software/blob/master/src/vscp/common/vscp.h) header file.
+This class mirrors the [CLASS1.ERROR](./class1.error.md) class but use a different data format with a GUID stored in the first 16 bytes of the data followed by the standard data thus offset with 16-bytes.

+See [CLASS2.PROTOCOL1](./class2.protocol1.md) for more information on the data format.
 ## Type=0 (0x00) - Success
-    VSCP_TYPE_ERROR_SUCCESS
-This error message is used to report success, that is no error.
+    VSCP_TYPE_ERROR_SUCCESSThis error message is used to report success, that is no error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |